ozcodex/siritie/ideas.md

 Changes to minetest:

-- bring back the weaving frame
-    - to do this i need to add a recipe for the weaving frame to the choping block
-- reimplement the idol worshipping (add blessed effect)
 - implement a composter block to turn organics into fertilizer
 - desalinitator
 - improve cooking, bring some benefits to making soup (depending on amount of ingredients?)